jzy3d/panama-gl/README.md

 An `UnsatisfiedLinkError` is thrown while invoking a bounded function.

 Cause : the underlying method handle is null because the native library has not been loaded explicitely by the generated code.
 This may occur if jextract is given a header file and an incomplete list of libraries.

 `java: package jdk.incubator.foreign is not visible` message when running from IntelliJ.

+Solution : ensure these 3 settings
-Solution : in addition to setting VM parameters in the Run Configuration, one also need to add --add-modules jdk.incubator.foreign under Preferences -> Build, Execution, Development -> Compiler -> Java Compiler -> Additional command line parameters and setting the target bycode version to the VM version we run on.
+- in addition to setting VM parameters in the Run Configuration
+- add --add-modules jdk.incubator.foreign under Preferences -> Build, Execution, Development -> Compiler -> Java Compiler -> Additional command line parameters
+- in the same window, set the target bycode version to the VM version we run on (here 17).